t1608275/Final-Project/README.md

 # Final-Project

-  RPG game level in Unity focusing on Human Computer Interaction
+  RPG game level in Unity focusing on chat interaction